 What You Shouldn’t Stress About: Don’t worry about crawling specifically — this isn’t the end-all goal for your soon-to-be bipedal kid.
 Some babies crawl, some babies don’t.
 Some babies go from rolling over to cruising to walking.
 You don’t need to spend an inordinate amount of time getting your baby to crawl.
 Just give them opportunities to explore their world.

 There are fewer developmental milestones in the first year of your baby’s life than you might think.
 Here’s your month-by-month guide.

-Around six-month of age you’ll hear and read a lot about your baby’s ability to recognize object-permanence.
+Around 6 months of age you’ll hear and read a lot about your baby’s ability to recognize object-permanence.
 That’s the concept that objects and people don’t just disappear when they are out of sight.
-But there is some controversy as to whether babies are just starting to understand object-permanence at six months or if they are just developing the ability to show that they already understood the concept.
+But there is some controversy as to whether babies are just starting to understand object-permanence at 6 months or if they are just developing the ability to show that they already understood the concept.